sadkowsk/codellama-Aug.2023/README.md

 ### Architecture
 The pseudocode below follows Phuong's and Hutter's "Formal Algorithms for Transformers"[^2] to illustrate the architecture of the foundational Code Llama model.
 [Claude.ai](https://claude.ai/login) was used to compare both articles "Formal Algorithms for Transformers" and "Code Llama: Open Foundation Models for Code" to generate this pseudocode.
 See above to view this pseudocode as a PDF.

+Please read with caution; this pseudocode is not by the original Code Llama authors and may include errors.

 <img width="856" alt="Pseudocode" src="https://github.com/sadkowsk/code-llama/assets/143565317/f10a56af-45bf-4024-80a3-d3bce1efa99d">

 ### Results